Serena1432/Katheryne/README.md

 You can of course use your Desktop Environment's Autostart settings (or `.config/autostart`) to start Katheryne automatically after boot.

 `pm2` is not recommended in my opinion due to it invoking the BOT before starting the DE, so it may cause some unwanted issues.

+## Known issues

+I'm not a skilled Linux expert, so issues are unable to avoid.
+These are the known issues that I've experienced myself, and I'm not sure if these also work for you.

+### Computer crashes after starting game while BOT is running

+Try setting `high_temperature` in `config/logging.json` to `false` to disable high temperature warning.
+This logging may cause crashes on some devices and requires a force restart.

+### Game crashes when locking/unlocking physical inputs on X11

+The `xinput` commands used on X11 can be unstable on some devices, therefore it crashes the game when executing.

+Try setting `evtest_on_x11` in `config/computer.json` to let the lock/unlock commands use `evtest` instead of `xinput`.
+It's more stable but it will require root permissions.

 ## License